 The balance of available scientific evidence does not find a link between sugar consumption and hyperactivity or any other type of 'bad behaviour' or learning difficulties.
 ADHD is a complicated health condition and many combined causes have been identified including genetics, environmental toxins, brain function and parental actions.

 The scientific evidence available to date concludes that sugar can be included as part of a normal, healthy balanced diet and, providing that energy needs are met, it is unlikely to adversely affect the nutrient quality of the diet or the variety of foods consumed.

-There is a paucity of evidence on the effect of food taxes on consumption, diet composition and health.
+There is a lack of evidence on the effect of food taxes on consumption, diet composition and health.
 Research is predominately from economic modelling of purchase data with co-consumption and substitution frequently excluded.
-The UK already applies taxation in the form of VAT (currently 20%), to a range of food & drink items.
+The UK already applies taxation in the form of VAT (currently 20%), to a range of food and drink items.
 Therefore any fiscal measures proposed in the scientific research would be in addition to this levy.
 Modelling data and reviews indicate that any effects of plausible tax-rates are likely to be minimal and not effective in reducing disease risk.
+A small amount of data is available from countries who have introduced food taxes, but this has been unable to show a specific effect of taxes on consumption, purchase behaviours or on health.
 Research on the unintended consequences of a tax and the impact on lower socio-economic sectors of the population have not been sufficiently explored.

 A review of all of the available scientific evidence shows that drinks containing sugars (whether fruit juices or soft drinks in general) contribute to an individual’s energy intake.
 However, there is conflicting evidence as to whether these types of drinks themselves lead to over-consumption, or contribute to obesity.
 Drinks containing sugars can be consumed within a healthy, balanced diet and active lifestyle.